Raxdiam/photino.Native/README.md

 * Windows - Chromeless window shadow
 * Windows - Chromeless window Aero features (i.e. dragging the window to the top of the screen will maximize it)
 * Windows/Linux - Focus in/out events
-* Windows - Maximize, restore, and minimize events
+* Windows/Linux - Maximize, restore, and minimize events

 # Build native, cross-platform desktop apps